RoamGuru Roam Guru

 • Seasoning: Saffron, rosemary, paprika, garlic, and olive oil

-• Cooking method: Cooked over wood fire in a traditional paella pan
+• Cooking method: Cooked over wood fire in a traditional paella pan, outdoors, by someone who learned from their grandfather

-The socarrat—the caramelized layer of rice that forms at the bottom of the pan—is considered the prize.
-Valencians scrape this crispy layer from the pan and fight over it.
+The socarrat—the caramelized layer of rice that forms at the bottom of the pan—is the prize.
+Valencians scrape this crispy layer with wooden spoons and guard it like family jewelry.
+If your paella doesn't have socarrat, you've been cheated.
+Say it.
+Walk out.

 Where to eat authentic paella: